cristianlopera24/IoT/README.md

 ## Collaboration
 ***

-Mariacquinterom worked on this.
-CristianLopera24 worked on this.
+Mariacquinterom and CristianLopera24 worked on this.